Opioid addiction: definition, types, symptoms, signs, long-term effects, withdrawal, and treatment

 2. Oxycodone addiction

-The statistics available for oxycodone addiction from the article titled, “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” published in November 2023 by the Substance Abuse and Mental Health Services Administration reveal that in 2022, 2.5 million persons, or 30.7% of prescription painkiller abusers from the previous year, misused oxycodone medications, including generic oxycodone, Roxicodone, Percocet, Percodan, and OxyContin.
+According to statistics available for oxycodone addiction from the article titled, “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” published in November 2023 by the Substance Abuse and Mental Health Services Administration, in 2022, 2.5 million persons, or 30.7% of prescription painkiller abusers from the previous year, misused oxycodone medications, including generic oxycodone, Roxicodone, Percocet, Percodan, and OxyContin.

 3. Hydrocodone addiction

-When it comes to statistics on hydrocodone addiction, SAMHSA, in its 2023 publication titled, “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” stated that of the 8.5 million individuals in 2022 who were 12 years of age or older and had abused prescription painkillers in the previous year, 45.1%, or 3.7 million, had abused hydrocodone products.
+When it comes to statistics on hydrocodone addiction, SAMHSA, in a 2023 publication titled “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” revealed of the 8.5 million individuals in 2022 aged 12 or older and had abused prescription painkillers in the previous year, 45.1%, or 3.7 million, had abused hydrocodone products.

 4. Morphine addiction

-As for the figures on morphine addiction, the 22nd chapter of the book Global Emergency of Mental Disorders titled, “The opioid epidemic” by Moini et al., stated that in a recent National Institute on Drug Abuse research, 89% of men and women with opioid dependence tested positive for morphine.
+Figures on morphine addiction in the 22nd chapter of the book Global Emergency of Mental Disorders titled “The opioid epidemic” by Moini et al., stated in a recent National Institute on Drug Abuse research, 89% of men and women with opioid dependence tested positive for morphine.

 5. Codeine addiction

-Codeine addiction statistics show that codeine product abuse accounted for 22.2%, or 1.9 million individuals, of the prescription pain reliever abuse in the previous year among those aged 12 and up, as per a 2023 publication titled, “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” from (SAMHSA).
+Codeine addiction statistics show codeine product abuse accounted for 22.2%, or 1.9 million individuals, of the prescription pain reliever abuse in the previous year among individuals aged 12 and up, as per a 2023 publication titled “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” from (SAMHSA).

 6. Fentanyl addiction

-Fentanyl addiction is a serious, frequently fatal substance dependence brought on by the misuse of fentanyl, a synthetic opioid which has a far higher potency than heroin or morphine.
+Fentanyl addiction is a serious, frequently fatal substance dependence brought on by the misuse of fentanyl, a synthetic opioid with a far higher potency than heroin or morphine.

-Statistics involving fentanyl addiction confirm that in 2022, 991,000 individuals aged 12 or older (or 0.4 percent) misused prescription fentanyl or used illegally manufactured fentanyl (IMF) in the previous year, according to an article titled, “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” published in November 2023 by SAMHSA.
+Statistics involving fentanyl addiction confirmed in 2022, 991,000 individuals aged 12 or older (or 0.4 percent) misused prescription fentanyl or used illegally manufactured fentanyl (IMF) in the previous year, according to an article titled “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” published in November 2023 by SAMHSA.

 7. Methadone addiction

-Methadone addiction is a condition in which people develop an over-reliance on the long-acting opioid that is usually prescribed as a pain reliever or used as part of an opioid replacement program for people who are addicted to heroin or other opioids.
+Methadone addiction is a condition marked by over-reliance on methadone, a long-acting opioid commonly prescribed for pain relief or included in opioid replacement programs for individuals addicted to heroin or similar substances.

 8. Buprenorphine addiction

-Buprenorphine addiction is a condition defined by the chronic and obsessive consumption of buprenorphine, a partial opioid agonist commonly used to treat pain and opioid use disorder.
+Buprenorphine addiction is a condition defined by the chronic and obsessive consumption of buprenorphine, a partial opioid agonist commonly used to treat pain and opioid use disorders.

-According to a 2021 study by Han et al., titled, “Trends in and Characteristics of Buprenorphine Misuse Among Adults in the US,” statistics on buprenorphine addiction indicate that in 2019, around 2.4 million adults in the United States utilized buprenorphine, with 0.7 million individuals (29.2%) engaging in its misuse.
+According to a 2021 study by Han et al., titled “Trends in and Characteristics of Buprenorphine Misuse Among Adults in the US,” statistics on buprenorphine addiction revealed in 2019, approximately 2.4 million adults in the United States used buprenorphine, and 0.7 million (29.2%) misused the drug.

 9. Hydromorphone addiction

-Hydromorphone addiction is characterized by an individual’s dependence on hydromorphone, a potent opioid analgesic that is employed to alleviate severe pain.
+Hydromorphone addiction is characterized by an individual’s dependence on hydromorphone, a potent opioid analgesic employed to alleviate severe pain.
+Although effective for short-term relief, prolonged or improper use leads to physical dependence and psychological cravings.

-Hydromorphone addiction statistics affirm that within the previous year, prescription pain relievers were misused by 8.5 million individuals aged 12 or older in 2022.
-Of them, 102,000 people, or 1.2%, abused hydromorphone products, as per SAMHSA’s 2023 publication titled, “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health.”
+Hydromorphone addiction data show in 2022, 8.5 million individuals aged 12 or older misused prescription pain relievers within the past year.
+Among them, 102,000 people, or 1.2%, reported abusing hydromorphone products, based on SAMHSA’s 2023 report titled “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health.”

 10. Oxymorphone addiction

-Statistics concerning oxymorphone addiction from the article, “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” published in November 2023 by SAMHSA demonstrate that during the year 2022, a total of 8.5 million individuals aged 12 or older engaged in the misuse of prescription pain medicines.
+According to information concerning oxymorphone addiction from the article “Key Substance Use and Mental Health Indicators in the United States: Results from the 2022 National Survey on Drug Use and Health” published in November 2023 by SAMHSA, during the year 2022, a total of 8.5 million individuals aged 12 or older engaged in the misuse of prescription pain medicines.
 Out of the total number, 1.4% (equivalent to 119,000 persons) were misusing oxymorphone products.

 11. Tramadol addiction

-Tramadol addiction is characterized by an individual’s dependence on tramadol, a synthetic opioid which is frequently prescribed for the alleviation of moderate to severe pain.
+Tramadol addiction is characterized by an individual’s dependence on tramadol, a synthetic opioid frequently prescribed for the alleviation of moderate to severe pain.
+Although considered less potent than drugs like oxycodone or morphine, tramadol still carries a significant risk for physical dependence and psychological addiction.

-Statistics relating to tramadol addiction reveal that an estimated 1.6 to 1.8 million Americans reported any misuse of oral tramadol in the past year, either alone or in combination, from 2015 to 2017, according to a study titled, “Misuse of Tramadol in the United States: An Analysis of the National Survey of Drug Use and Health 2002-2017” published in the June 2020 issue of Substance Abuse: Research and Treatment.
+Statistics relating to tramadol addiction reveal an estimated 1.6 to 1.8 million Americans reporting any misuse of oral tramadol in the past year, either alone or in combination, from 2015 to 2017, according to a study titled “Misuse of Tramadol in the United States: An Analysis of the National Survey of Drug Use and Health 2002-2017” by Reines et al., published in June 2020.

 What are the symptoms of opioid addiction?

-• Mood swings: Opioid addiction causes drastic fluctuations in mood, ranging from extreme euphoria when using the drug to deep sadness or irritability when not.
-These mood swings are driven by the drug’s impact on brain chemistry, particularly the reward and pleasure centers.
+- Mood swings: Opioid addiction causes drastic fluctuations in mood, ranging from extreme euphoria during drug use to deep sadness or irritability during periods without the substance.
+The effects of the substance on brain chemistry—especially the areas in charge of reward and pleasure—cause mood instability.

 What are the signs of opioid addiction?

-Signs of opioid addiction are apparent indicators that show an individual is experiencing a dependence on opiates.
+Signs of opioid addiction are apparent indicators showing an individual is experiencing dependence on opiates.
 The signs of opioid addiction are listed below.

-• Physical agitation: While opioids typically cause drowsiness, withdrawal or lack of access to the drug leads to physical agitation.
-This behavior is often a response to the body’s craving for the drug and the discomfort of withdrawal symptoms.
+- Physical agitation: While opioids typically cause drowsiness, withdrawal or lack of access to the drug leads to physical agitation.
+The behavior is often a response to the body’s craving for the drug and the discomfort of withdrawal symptoms.

-• Abandoning responsibilities: Individuals addicted to opioids often neglect their responsibilities at work, school, or home.
-This leads to poor performance, absenteeism, and a general decline in productivity.
+- Abandoning responsibilities: Individuals addicted to opioids often neglect responsibilities at work, school, or home, leading to poor performance, absenteeism, and a general decline in productivity.
 Personal relationships additionally suffer as the individual becomes increasingly preoccupied with obtaining and using the drug.

-• Confusion: Opioid addiction often leads to cognitive impairments, resulting in confusion and disorientation.
-A 2021 research article by Moghaddam et al., titled, “Cognitive Impairment in Opium Use Disorder” revealed that when compared to healthy controls, patients with Opium Use Disorder (OUD) had notable deficits in working memory and information processing speed.
+- Confusion: Opioid addiction often leads to cognitive impairments, resulting in confusion and disorientation.
+According to a 2021 research article by Moghaddam et al., titled “Cognitive Impairment in Opium Use Disorder,” with significant effect sizes suggesting clinically relevant deficiencies, working memory, information-processing speed, and verbal memory were the most affected cognitive domains in OUD.

-• Constipation: Opioid drugs have the ability to hinder the process of gastric emptying and peristalsis in the gastrointestinal tract, leading to a delay in the absorption of medications and an increase in the absorption of fluid, according to a continuing education activity titled, “Opioid-Induced Constipation” by Sizar et al., last updated in August 2023.
-Insufficient presence of fluid in the intestine results in the hardening of feces and the occurrence of constipation.
+- Constipation: Opioid drugs impede gastric emptying and peristalsis in the gastrointestinal tract, resulting in delayed medication absorption and enhanced fluid absorption, as stated in the article “Opioid-Induced Constipation” by Sizar et al., last updated in August 2023.
+Insufficient fluid levels in the intestine lead to the hardening of feces and the development of constipation.

 What are the opioid addiction withdrawal symptoms?

-Opioid addiction withdrawal symptoms refer to the range of effects that occur when an individual who is dependent on opioids reduces or stops their intake of the drug.
+Opioid addiction withdrawal symptoms describe the variety of effects arising when someone dependent on opioids reduces or discontinues use of the substance.
 The opioid addiction withdrawal symptoms are listed below.

-• Muscle pain: Muscle pain or aches are prevalent during opioid withdrawal as the body adjusts to functioning without the drug.
-A 2020 review by Pergolizzi Jr. et al., titled, “Opioid withdrawal symptoms, a consequence of chronic opioid use and opioid use disorder: Current understanding and approaches to management” stated that the release of an excessive amount of norepinephrine (NE) during opioid discontinuation is the cause of numerous acute physical signs and symptoms of opioid withdrawal, including muscle cramps.
+- Muscle pain: Once opioid use stops, the nervous system becomes overactive and sensitive, amplifying pain perception throughout the body.
+Muscles and joints begin to feel sore, tight, or even cramp without any physical exertion or injury.
+A 2020 review by Pergolizzi Jr. et al., titled “Opioid withdrawal symptoms, a consequence of chronic opioid use and opioid use disorder: Current understanding and approaches to management” stated the release of an excessive amount of norepinephrine (NE) during opioid discontinuation is the cause of numerous acute physical signs and symptoms of opioid withdrawal, including muscle cramps.

-• Extreme light sensitivity: During drug withdrawal, individuals experience extreme sensitivity to light, otherwise known as photophobia.
-Upon cessation of opioid use, the sudden absence of the drug leads to a rebound effect, where the nervous system becomes hyperactive and overly sensitive to stimuli.
-This heightened state of the nervous system during withdrawal increases the sensitivity of the eyes to light.
+- Extreme light sensitivity: During drug withdrawal, individuals experience extreme sensitivity to light, otherwise known as photophobia.
+Upon cessation of opioid use, the sudden absence of the drug causes a rebound effect.
+The nervous system becomes hyperactive and overly sensitive to stimuli, including light.

 What are the long-term effects of opioid addiction?

-Long-term effects of opioid addiction refer to the various chronic physical, psychological, and socio-economic consequences that result from prolonged opioid abuse.
+Long-term effects of opioid addiction refer to the consequences resulting from prolonged opioid abuse.
 The long-term effects of opioid addiction are listed below.

 1. Physical long-term effects of opioid addiction